tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - POST /_synapse/admin/v1/deactivate/@<entryuuid>:<matrixdomain> deactivate old user with JSON payload:
   `{ "erase": true }`

-For more details check the Admin API documentation: https://element-hq.github.io/synapse/latest/usage/administration/admin_api/index.html
+For more details, check the Admin API documentation: https://element-hq.github.io/synapse/latest/usage/administration/admin_api/index.html

 You can enforce the old standard with the following setting: